 - Use the inFocus guide to help create map.
 The information created in one section will flow to the next.

 - Write objective statements that can be communicated clearly to stakeholders— refrain from writing measurable outcomes in the statements.

 Targeted Support Schools

 Targeted Support Schools have additional information they must include in their Strategy Maps.

-ESSA dictates that districts ensure a plan (Strategy Map) must be developed and implemented in partnership with stakeholders (including school leaders, teachers, and parents).
-The school level continuous improvement plan created on the Cognia eProve platform must address these items:
+ESSA dictates that districts ensure a Strategy Map be developed and implemented in partnership with stakeholders (including school leaders, teachers, and parents).
+The school level Continuous Improvement Plan created on the Cognia eProve platform must address these items: